-Materials: Cast iron, black painted iron.
+Materials: Black painted cast iron.
+Black painted iron.
 Brass and porcelain socket.
-Bakelite lampshade, white painted inside.
+Black Bakelite lampshade, white painted inside.

 Height: 42 cm / 16.53” – adjustable